ovh/docs/pages/platform/data-platform/overview/guide.en-gb.md

 ## Overview of OVH Analytics Data Platform

-OVH Analytics Data Platform provides a one-click pre-configured Hadoop stack designed to store and process high volumes of data across OVH Public Cloud infrastructure.
+OVH Analytics Data Platform provides a one-click pre-configured Hadoop stack designed to store and process high volumes of data across OVH Public Cloud.

-Deploy a big data stack is usually tricky and takes a lot of time.
-OVH Analytics Data Platform reduces the setup cost of such platform.
-Indeed, in only 1 hour, get your fully working big data stack ready to use, and start to use it.
+Deploying a big data stack can be cumbersome and time consuming.
+With OVH Analytics Data Platform get your fully working big data stack ready to use in an hour.

-As we consider open source software like a durable way of development, we chose to base all our service on open source software.
 Analytics data platform is based on [a standard open source Hadoop distribution](https://hortonworks.com/products/data-platforms/hdp/), it namely includes:

 - [HDFS](https://hortonworks.com/apache/hdfs/) the distributed filesystem of Hadoop ecosystem